Pre-Claim Review Demonstration for Home Health Services

 A PCR request should be submitted when you have obtained all required documentation from the medical record to support medical necessity and demonstrate eligibility requirements are met.
 The PCR process must occur before the final claim is submitted for payment.

-Complete the Pre Claim Request (PCR) Coversheet and submit with the following supporting medical documentation.
+Complete the Pre Claim Request (PCR) Coversheet (temporarily unavailable) and submit with the following supporting medical documentation.

 IMPORTANT NOTE: It is important that providers complete the Pre Claim Request (PCR) Coversheet in full.
 List all HCPCS codes that will be submitted on the final claim.